Cover Section

 The political-military relationships established through arms sales and security assistance often help undergird broader diplomatic engagement.
 Europe also has the potential to become a key security assistance partner in the region.
 The EU’s European Peace Facility, which has been used to help arm Ukraine, is one such vehicle that Europe could use to provide security assistance.
 This would be of significant added value to allied efforts in the region, as the US has struggled to establish robust security assistance partnerships with many Indo-Pacific countries.
 Additionally, as Europe modernizes its forces, it will inevitably divest equipment.
 While much of this equipment may head to Ukraine, naval ships, for instance, will not.
 Old US coast guard vessels form the backbone of the Philippines navy, providing a model that Europe could emulate as it divests naval ships over time.

-The goal for Europe—and for the US—should be for Europe to become another significant player in the region.
+The goal for the European—and for the Americans—should be for Europe to become another significant player in the region.
 That requires Europe to develop its military capacity and be seen as a credible military actor first at home and then abroad.
 Over the next decade, Europe will need to deepen its relationships with Indo-Pacific countries and to act more as one, as Europe.
 This would fundamentally transform relations as well, as Europe would then be acting and operating not as an American dependency, but as a great power ally.

 Max Bergmann is Director of the Europe, Russia, and Eurasia Program and the Stuart Center for Euro-Atlantic and Northern European Studies at the Center for Strategic and International Studies (CSIS) in Washington, DC.